 But when we paired the ARC Ref5 with the Zanden 8120, this turned out to provide the absolute best balance between technical precision and emotional involvement.
 Now there was all the power, speed, control, dynamics, and transparency to satisfy me as well as the richly saturated textures, everlasting decays and utterly lyrical, emotional delivery to make JW happy.
 With this setup, we listened to track after track, astonished at the level of performance until I had to call it quits because it was a weekday and I had to get some sleep before work.
 While the Zanden pairing definitely sounded very good, we all felt that the unlikely combination of these two brands provided the best of all worlds.
 What can I say?
 The audio hobby remains full or surprises.

 Like the power amp, the Zanden 3100 does not sound euphorious and has no perceptible coloration.
 It sounds highly refined, very pure and natural and quite neutral with a very spacious, room-filling soundstage with well-defined images within.
 The 3100 is the natural partner for the 8120 and indeed combines very well with it.
-In spite of its purity and lack of coloration, in my experiments, this preamp added a certain sweet quality and made the 8120 sound less forceful.
+Although it sounds very pure and has no coloration, in my experiments, this preamp added a certain sweet quality and made the 8120 sound less forceful.
 While the combination sounded transparent and seamless and was certainly seductive, it did not allow the music to rock out as much as I would like it to.

 For me, the Zanden 8120 really is the star of the show.
 It combines the best of transistors and tubes and avoids all of the typical flaws of either of these designs.
 This is a tube amp that does not sound like a typical tube amp because it has none of the usual detractive tube side effects which, for some people actually define “tube sound”.
 It is extremely linear in its behavior, very articulate, upbeat and very dynamic.
 The 8120 has a mild warmth and sweetness yet it is very transparent and lets you hear deep into the mix.
 It has exemplary bass control and dynamics as well as a more emotional delivery than probably any transistor amp.
 This is not due to coloration or added thickness but by better fleshing out the sounds and projecting them more freely in a soundstage that is not only more room-filling but also better layered and more 3D and therefore, more involving.
-What’s more: the 8120 worked synergistically in all the combinations that I tried it in, meaning that it is very likely that it will perform well in the context of very many systems.
+What’s more: the 8120 worked synergistically in all the combinations that I tried it in, meaning that it seems to be a highly universally applicable amp.
 Needless to say, this is now one of my favorite amps.